-- (a) Who Must File.
+- (a) NONGOVERNMENTAL CORPORATION OR PARTNERSHIP.
 Any nongovernmental corporate party to a proceeding in this court must file a statement that identifies any parent corporation and any publicly held corporation that owns 10% or more of its stock or states that there is no such corporation.
-If a party is a partnership, the party must file a statement listing all partners, including silent partners. - (b) Time for Filing; Supplemental Filing.
-A party must file the Rule 26.1 (a) statement with the principal brief or upon filing a motion, response, petition, or answer in this court, whichever occurs first.
+If a party is a partnership, the party must file a statement listing all partners, including silent partners.
+The same requirement applies to a partnership or nongovernmental corporation that seeks to intervene. - (b) ORGANIZATIONAL VICTIMS IN CRIMINAL CASES.
+In a criminal case, unless the government shows good cause, it must file a statement that identifies any organizational victim of the alleged criminal activity.
+If the organizational victim is a corporation or partnership, the statement must also disclose the information required by Rule 26.1(a) to the extent that it can be obtained through due diligence. - (c) TIME FOR FILING; SUPPLEMENTAL FILING.
+A party must file the Rule 26.1(a) statement with the principal brief or upon filing a motion, response, petition, or answer in this court, whichever occurs first.
 Even if the statement has already been filed, the party's principal brief must include the statement before the table of contents.
-A party must supplement its statement whenever the information that must be disclosed under Rule 26.1 (a) changes.
+A party must supplement its statement whenever the information that must be disclosed under Rule 26.1(a) changes.